 PR must supply the "why."

-And that’s the future I believe in — one where technology doesn’t replace the storyteller, but elevates them.
+That is the future — one where technology does not replace the storyteller, but elevates them.

-The agencies that understand this — and operationalize it — will lead the next decade of our industry.
+The agencies that understand this — and operationalize it — will lead the next decade of the industry.